MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 ```
 We obtain a matrix of genotypes with `9` as missing data, 1411 rows for each SNP, and 240 columns for each individual.

-We will now use outFLANK to calculate F<sub>ST</sub> for each locus.
+We will now use OutFLANK to calculate F<sub>ST</sub> for each locus.
 It needs the information about populations.
 For OutFLANK we will keep only the pop column.
 Then we will calculate a F<sub>ST</sub> value for each SNP:
 ```R
 # import pop info
 info_samples_canada <- read.table("02_data/info_samples_canada.txt", header = TRUE)